khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 journalctl -f -u dcache@dCacheDomain
 ```

-We encourage you to play around with the admin interface environment, run commands and add more services as this will help with your understanding.
-Splitting services into different domains, adding host credentials and working with different protocols are covered in [Chapter 2.
-Installing dCache] (https://github.com/dCache/dcache/blob/master/docs/TheBook/src/main/markdown/install.md).
+## Next steps

-Additionally, chapter 2 does a more in depth dCache installation.
+Now that you have learned how to install and start dCache, we encourage you to play around with the admin interface and run your own commands, add or split services into different domains, and work with diverse authentication methods and protocols.
+For a more in depth dCache installation, please refer to [Chapter 2.
+Installing dCache](install.md).

 Happy dCaching!